blueriver/MuraAngularDecoupled/README.md

 # Key Points of Integrations with Mura

-The intergration is entirely done with Mura.js installed as an npm within the and project
+The intergration is entirely done with Mura.js installed as an npm within the and project while running Mura's official docker container.

 ## NPM
 https://www.npmjs.com/package/mura.js